ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 ### Display the chart

-The second part is about displaying that chart we want.
-To do this I will use [smoothie.js](https://github.com/joewalnes/smoothie/), [Flask](https://github.com/mitsuhiko/flask) and [Flask-Sockets](https://github.com/kennethreitz/flask-sockets).
+The second part is about displaying the chart.
+To do this, I will use [smoothie.js](https://github.com/joewalnes/smoothie/), [Flask](https://github.com/mitsuhiko/flask) and [Flask-Sockets](https://github.com/kennethreitz/flask-sockets).

 >     pip install flask
 >     pip install flask-sockets